-The system could not find the environment option that was entered

-ERROR_ENVVAR_NOT_FOUND error usually comes followed by The system could not find the environment option that was entered message.
+ERROR ENVVAR NOT FOUND error usually comes followed by The system could not find the environment option that was entered message.

 This is a system error, and it can occur on any Windows operating system, including Windows 10.
-Since this error is somewhat common, today we’re going to show you how to properly fix it.
+Since this error is somewhat common, we’re going to show you how to properly fix it.

-Solution 1 – Add the missing environment variable
+2. Add the missing environment variable

 - System Properties window will now appear.
 Click on Environment Variables button.